Netarts Bay: Tidal dynamics

 Like other estuaries along the Oregon Coast, Netarts Bay experiences semi-diurnal tides (two high tides and two low tides per day).
-At mean low low water (the lower low tide), the bay contains approximately 113 million cubic ft of water.
+At mean low water (the lower low tide), the bay contains approximately 113 million cubic ft of water.
 Contrasting that with that a mean higher high tide volume of approximately 450 million cubic feet, the bay's tidal prism is about 33 million cubic feet.
 The tidal range varies between 1.5 and 3 meters(5 – 9 feet), which can vary the amount of water (40–90%) flushed out of the estuary during each tidal cycle.
 With a mean tidal period of 745 minutes, bay waters turn over, on average, twice a day.
 Mixing within the estuary is dependent on local winds and tides.
 Horizontal mixing is limited, although vertical mixing is strong.
 Little to no vertical variations in temperature and salinity prevent density-driven current velocities, indicating that Netarts Bay is a well-mixed estuary.
 This has been further corroborated by water quality and dye studies.